Issac038/Ecommerce-Follow-Along/README.md

 ### Milestone 30

-1. Contnuation of milestone 29.
+1. Continuation of milestone 29.
 2. Implemented online payment using razorpay.